 Cairns is one of the most popular travel destinations in Australia and car rentals quickly book out!

 I've missed out on cars before & recommend booking well in advance.
 I always use DiscoverCars as they compare the widest range of rentals across dealerships in the Far North.

 What to Expect at Ellinjaa Falls Queensland

-Ellinjaa Falls waterfall is an approximately 12 metre cascading waterfall which tumbles down a wide, vertical face at the base of a dense rainforest valley.
+Ellinjaa Falls waterfall is an approximately 12-metre cascading waterfall that tumbles down a wide, vertical face at the base of a dense rainforest valley.